GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### With the right programming, a computer can become a theater, a musical instrument, a reference book, a chess opponent.
-No other entity in the world except a human being has such an adaptable, universal nature.
+> ### Coding is "90 percent finished" for half of the total coding time.
+Debugging is "99 percent complete" most of the time.
 >
-> ~ *Danny Hillis*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts